moop250/42_Repo/README.md

 - **[extended_ft](https://github.com/moop250/extended_ft)**: This repo is my effort to expand and improve upon the libft project to include extra useful functions and other completed projects.

 - **[piscine](https://github.com/moop250/piscine)**: This repo contains all the exercises and projects I did during my piscine at 42 Lausanne.

+- **[nvim config](https://github.com/moop250/42-nvim)**: This repo contains my fork of the 42-nvim project, customized to my needs with additional plugins added on top.

 ## Connect with Me